Announcing final issuance of the

 4. Serves more than 1,000 people, including resident and commuter population.

 Special purpose districts that could be subject to this permit include public ports, irrigation districts, diking and drainage districts, flood control districts, public schools, public universities, and state agencies.
 Ecology will regulate special purpose districts subject to this permit as secondary permittees.
-Secondary permittees will generally have reduced permit requirements.

 This permit will not apply to the Washington state department of transportation, which ecology will cover under a separate permit.

-Purpose of the general permit: The general permit covers stormwater discharges from municipally owned or operated storm sewer systems in certain urbanized areas of western Washington.
+Purpose of the general permit: The general permit covers stormwater discharges from municipally owned or operated separate storm sewer systems in certain urbanized areas of eastern Washington.
 Federal and state water quality laws require a permit for the discharge of stormwater (Federal Water Pollution Control Act Title 22 United States Code, Section 1251 et seq., State Water Pollution Control Act, chapter 90.48 RCW).
 The permit addresses these legal requirements and requires the public entities covered by the permit to control the discharge of pollutants to protect surface water and ground water quality in Washington state.

 The general permit will require municipalities and other entities covered by the permit to develop and implement a stormwater management program.
 A stormwater management program contains the following minimum elements: